-Professional to ensure the smooth running of the complaints procedure the aware of issues regarding: - o sharing third party information - o additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - o keep records.
+- · ensure that the complainant is fully updated at each stage of the procedure - - o sharing third party information - additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - \circ keep records.